Cooking with Kids During the Holidays

 To keep your children enthusiastic about cooking, assign tasks of a holiday recipe they are able to prepare based on their abilities.
 Here are some ideas depending on your child's age:

 Stir instant pudding, snap green beans, prepare lettuce for a salad, press cookie cutters, pour liquids into batter

 - Seven- and eight-year-olds

 Rinse vegetables, shuck corn, mix and shake ingredients, beat eggs, measure dry ingredients

 Knead bread dough, stir hot mixtures, blend batters, broil foods in toaster oven, cut foods with a table knife

-- Children age 10 and older
+- Children aged 10 and older

 Slice or chop vegetables, boil potatoes, microwave foods, bake foods in the oven, simmer ingredients on the stove.

 Remember to allow your child to gradually master cooking methods.
 Start with simple techniques like rolling dough, using a cookie cutter or spreading frosting.
 Give your child time to work his or her way up to completing the entire cookie making process, from pouring liquids into batter to baking them in the oven.
-Explain different methods for cooking and their purpose, such as baking versus broiling and how you would cook different dishes.
+Explain different methods for cooking and their purpose, such as baking versus broiling, and how you would cook different dishes.